 What research opportunities exist for undergraduates at USF or within the community?

-USF has over 2000 faculty dedicated to the advancement of the human condition from architecture to zoology and everything in-between.
+USF has over 2000 world-class faculty dedicated to the advancement of the human condition from architecture to zoology and everything in-between.
 In addition, the Tampa Bay region is home to over 3 million residents with numerous opportunities to engage, as a citizen scholar, in making a difference in your world.
-Enroll Now in our Research Canvas Course.
+Begin Your Research Journey